ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 authorization information of any existing DTLS session that is identified by this key identifier with the updated authorization information.

-Note:
-: By associating the access tokens with the identifier of an existing DTLS session, the authorization information can be updated without changing the cryptographic keys for the DTLS communication between the client and the resource server, i.e. an existing session can be used with updated permissions.

 ~~~~~~~~~~~~~~~~~~~~~~~

    C                            RS                   AS